pgorman/dangerjaunt/minirules.md

 Reincarnation summons a dead character's soul.
 The soul inhabits a new body of the same alignment as the deceased.
-The Referee chooses the type of body.
+The referee chooses the type of body.
 Range: touch, duration: instant.

 #### 6. Stone/Flesh ####